fsbraun/django-automations/README.md

 # Usage

 The basic idea is to add an automation layer to Django's model, view, template structure.
-The automation layer collects in one place all business processes which in a Django app often are distriuted across models, views and any glue code.
+The automation layer collects in one place all business processes which in a Django app often are distributed across models, views and any glue code.

 **Automations** consist of **tasks** which are carried out one after another. **Modifiers** affect, e.g. when a task is carried out.